Agoric/agoric-sdk/packages/governance/README.md

 The parameter values are retrieved by name.
 A separate facet of the paramManager allows the holder to call `updateFoo()` to change the value.
-ContractGovernor wraps that facet up so that usage can be monitored.
+ContractGovernor wraps that facet up so its usage is visible.

 Current supported methods for adding parameters include 'addAmount', 'addBrand', 'addInstance', 'addInstallation', 'addInvitation', 'addNat', 'addRatio',